iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fitzpatrick Functions.md

 \end{align*}
 $$

-uner both cases, the inf part of the RHS is less than zero, therefore, $F_T(x, y)\ge \langle x, y\rangle$ as claimed.
+under both cases, the inf part of the RHS is less than zero, therefore, $F_T(x, y)\ge \langle x, y\rangle$ as claimed.
 Further more, the function $F_T(x, y)$ is proper because it's convex and there exists at least one point where the function is not negative infinity(This is by a very weird theorem in Rockafeller's textbook).

 **References**